-The First Deadline Rule can insure schedulability even when the Processor Utilization Rule fails.
+The First Deadline Rule can ensure schedulability even when the Processor Utilization Rule fails.
 The example below is a modification of the Processor Utilization Rule example where task execution time has been increased from 15 to 25 units.
 The following table details the RMS priority, period, execution time, and processor utilization for each task:

-Task \mathbf{RMS} Period Execution Processor
+Task RMS Period Execution Processor

-Priority ${f Time}$ Utilization
+Priority Time Utilization

 1 High 100 25 0.25

 2 Medium 200 50 0.25

 3 Low 300 100 0.33